Trusts: Protecting and Managing Assets

 At the Houston law firm of Robert M. Mendell, Attorney at Law, P.C., clients will be represented by a lawyer who is also a CPA and a Board Certified Tax Lawyer in Texas.

-Effective Trusts Are Based on Sound Financial and Tax Information
+Effective Trusts are Based on Sound Tax and Financial Information

 Robert M. Mendell, Attorney at Law, has substantial expertise in U.S. estate tax and gift tax planning and structuring, including the drafting of sophisticated trust agreements and related documents.
 Mr. Mendell is a Texas CPA, as well as a Texas lawyer, and is certified as a tax law specialist by the Texas Board of Legal Specialization.